 - Be served through proper legal channels

 Read the official Landlord and Tenant Rights provided by Colorado.gov for more information on your rights as a landlord in Colorado.
-If you are uncertain about your rights and the processes it takes to legally remove a tenant, please consult a lawyer to ensure all eviction actions taken comply with the laws of Colorado.
+If you are uncertain about your rights and the processes it takes to legally remove a tenant, please consult a lawyer to ensure all eviction actions taken to comply with the laws of Colorado.

 Eviction Information for Tenants